-Thiruvattar, a divine and the holy land is a small panchayat town that lies quietly tucked in the Kanyakumari District of the southern state of Tamil Nadu.
-The town is a must visit for the Hindu pilgrims because it is one among the 108 DivyaDesams of the Hindus.
+Thiruvattar, a divine and the holy land, is a small panchayat town that lies quietly tucked in the Kanyakumari district of the southern state of Tamil Nadu.
+The town is a must-visit for the Hindu pilgrims because it is one amongst the 108 Divya Desams of the Hindus.

-The main attraction at Thiruvattar is the sacred and the holy temple of Sri Adikesavaperumal and the presence of this temple renders the town its divinity.
+The main attraction at Thiruvattar is the sacred and the holy temple of Sri Adikesava Perumal and the presence of this temple renders the town its divinity.
 The other famous and often visited tourist destinations in the town of Thiruvattar are the Mathur hanging bridge, the St James Church (that is about a hundred years old), Udayagiri Fort and the Thirparappu Waterfalls, which are about 10 km from the town of Thiruvattar.